Flash09a14/FlappyBird/README.md

 ## Quick Start

 ### Windows
-Run the following commands for Windows systems in the root directory or run the .bat file included in the repository
+Run the following commands for Windows systems in the root directory and then run the .bat file included in the repository
 ```bat
 python3 -m venv .venv
 .venv\Scripts\activate